cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

  - the fool starts out as a joke character but their abilities snowball over time

 ## Narrative Ability: YOLO
-* generate a yolo token: when the fool takes an action that is random, reckless, or foolish, they can request that the GM provide them with a narrative ability token
+* Generate a YOLO token: when the fool takes an action that is random, reckless, or foolish, they can request that the GM provide them with a narrative ability token.
-* spend a yolo token: the fool can request to the GM that the universe provides a hint, accident, mistake or deus ex machina to move the plot forward
+* Spend a YOLO token: the fool can request to the GM that the universe provides a hint, accident, mistake or deus ex machina to move the plot forward.

 ## Signature Abilities: